Panacea: Mitigating Harmful Fine-tuning for Large Language Models via Post-fine-tuning Perturbation: Abstract

 \section{Abstract}

 Harmful fine-tuning attack introduces significant security risks to the fine-tuning services.
 Main-stream defenses aim to vaccinate the model such that the later harmful fine-tuning attack is less effective.
 However, our evaluation results show that such defenses are fragile-- with a few fine-tuning steps, the model still can learn the harmful knowledge.
-To this end, we do further experiment and find that an embarrassingly simple solution-- adding purely random perturbations to the fine-tuned model, can recover the model from harmful behaviors, though it leads to a degradation in the model's fine-tuning performance.
+To this end, we do further experiment and find that an embarrassingly simple solution-- adding purely random perturbations to the fine-tuned model, can recover the model from harmful behaviors, though it leads to a degradation in the model’s fine-tuning performance.
 To address the degradation of fine-tuning performance, we further propose \methodname, which optimizes an adaptive perturbation that will be applied to the model after fine-tuning. \methodname maintains model's safety alignment performance without compromising downstream fine-tuning performance.
-Comprehensive experiments are conducted on different harmful ratios, fine-tuning tasks and mainstream LLMs, where the average harmful scores are reduced by up-to 21.5\%, while maintaining fine-tuning performance.
-As a by-product, we analyze the adaptive perturbation and show that different layers in various LLMs have distinct safety coefficients.
+Comprehensive experiments are conducted on different harmful ratios, fine-tuning tasks and mainstream LLMs, where the average harmful scores are reduced by up-to 21.2\%, while maintaining fine-tuning performance.
+As a by-product, we analyze the adaptive perturbation and show that different layers in various LLMs have distinct safety affinity, which coincide with finding from several previous study.
 Source code available at \url{https://github.com/w-yibo/Panacea}.